pkhenry52/GraphPaper/README.md

 for future use.

 ### LINUX ###
-The file Graph.tar.xz is intended for Ubuntu and can be expanded into any directory and run by executing the file GraphPaper.py located in the main GraphPaper directory.
+The file Graph.tar.xz is intended for Linux systems and has been tested under Ubuntu 18 to 20.
+Expanded the .tar file into any directory and run by executing the file GraphPaper.py located in the main GraphPaper directory.

 ### WINDOWS ###
-The file GraphPaper.zip is intended for the Windows systems.
-Unzip the file to any location on the C:drive and run the GraphPaper file located in the main GraphPaper directory.
+The file GraphPaper.zip is intended for the Windows users and has been tested on Windows 10, but should work on any 64 bit Windows system.
+Unzip the file to any location on the C: drive and run the GraphPaper.exe file located in the main GraphPaper directory.